 Most people don’t consider a chequing account as an investment, but many Canadians still pay monthly banking fees without blinking an eye.
 Why not reduce or eliminate that cost?
 Remember the old adage that a penny saved is a penny earned.

 Sure, you’re not going to earn much interest (if any) on your chequing account balance, but some banks will waive the monthly fee for chequing accounts if you maintain a certain balance.
 For instance, the Scotiabank Preferred Package Account has a $15.95 monthly fee, but that fee is waived if you regularly maintain a minimum of $4,000 in your account.
 That’s $191.40 saved for the year!
 Plus, it’s one of the rare chequing accounts that give you rewards.
 Just by using the debit card attached to your account for purchases, you can earn SCENE®* or Scotia Rewards® points* to use towards travel, merchandise, tickets, a statement credit, and more.
 You’re actually earning money by using this chequing account.

 For an in-depth comparison, check out The Best Chequing Accounts in Canada.

 A plain old savings account pays higher interest than your chequing account and also acts as a useful place to squirrel away funds for short-term goals (i.e. summer vacation, Christmas gifts, etc.).

 Again, steer clear of the big five banks and open a savings account at a no-fee or online bank like Tangerine.
-Indeed, the Tangerine Savings Account pays a 0.25% interest with no fees or service charges, and no minimum balance required.
-However, Tangerine is offering new clients a 2.50%* interest rate on their first Savings Account for 5 months, up to a maximum of $1,000,000.
+Indeed, the Tangerine Savings Account pays a 0.15% interest with no fees or service charges, and no minimum balance required.
+However, Tangerine is offering new clients a 2.50%* interest rate on their first Savings Account for the first 5 months.
+Plus, you could earn $200*.

 High-Interest Savings Account